St. Louis Cardinals: Recent annual financial records

-As of 2018, Forbes valued the Cardinals seventh among 30 MLB franchises.
-Their estimated value of $1.90 billion was an increase of $100 million from the season before, when they ranked seventh.
-St. Louis' revenue in 2018 was $319 million, up $9 million.
-Their Operating income was $40.0 million.
-The Cardinals' deal with Fox Sports Midwest, signed in 2015, begins in 2018, and is worth $1 billion through 2032.
+As of 2024, Forbes valued the Cardinals tenth among the 30 MLB franchises.
+Their estimated value of $2.55 billion was the same from the season before, when they ranked tenth.
+St. Louis' revenue in 2024 was $372 million, up $14 million from 2023.
+Their Operating income was $57 million.
+The Cardinals' deal with Fox Sports Midwest (now FanDuel Sports Network Midwest), signed in 2015, began in 2018, and is worth $1 billion through 2032.
 In 2014, Forbes valued the Cardinals at $820 million and opined previously that they play "in the best single-team baseball market in the country and are among the league's leaders in television ratings and attendance every season."
 Concurrent with the growth of Major League Baseball, the Cardinals value has increased significantly since the Baur-DeWitt purchase.
 In 2000, the franchise was valued at $219 million, a growth rate of 374% through 2014.
 The franchise's value grew 12.7% from 2013 to 2014.

 The Forbes methodology of team values are enterprise values (equity plus net debt) that include the economics of the ballpark but exclude the value of real estate itself.
 Forbes does not include the value of team-owned regional sports networks.
 The league's ownership in Major League Baseball Advanced Media (100%) and the MLB Network (67%) and league's investment portfolio are included in our values.
 In total, these three assets constitute about $425 million in value for each team.
 Revenue and operating income (earnings before interest, taxes, depreciation and amortization) measure cash in versus cash out (not accrual accounting) for the 2017 season.
 Their figures include the post-season and are net of revenue sharing and stadium debt payments.
 Revenues include the pro-rated upfront bonuses networks pay teams as well as proceeds from non-MLB events at the ballpark.
 The non-recurring $18 million each team received in 2017 from the sale of a stake in BamTech to Walt Disney was excluded, as were profits or losses from team-owned RSNs.